Debating Whether to Tip at My Regular Coffee Shop: AITA for Withholding Gratuity?

 Comment from u/TeaTimeTales

-According to Dr. Barry Schwartz, a psychologist known for his work on the psychology of choice, tipping can be a complex social contract.
-He explains that tipping is not just about money; it's about signaling appreciation for service quality.
+Tipping can be a complex social contract.
+It is not just about money; it's about signaling appreciation for service quality.

 When consumers withhold tips, it can send a message to service providers about their performance.
-Schwartz suggests that businesses should actively engage with customers to clarify expectations regarding service quality.
+Businesses should actively engage with customers to clarify expectations regarding service quality.
 Better training for employees in customer service can bridge gaps between expectations and performance.

 Comment from u/EspressoEntusiast